Semicolon-Plus-Plus/.github/profile/README.md

 <h2>SPP's build-in features</h2>

-Semicolon Plus Plus has some build-in functions that help the programmer to quickly setup a wireframe/ base of his application.
+Semicolon Plus Plus has some build-in features that help the programmer to quickly setup a wireframe/ base of his application.
 Underneath is a list of build-in SPP features:

 * onion curl